Vienna's English Theatre

-Vienna's English Theatre (VET), located in Vienna, Austria, is the oldest and most established English-language theatre in continental Europe.
+Vienna's English Theatre (VET) is the oldest foreign-language theatre in Vienna, Austria.
+Founded in 1963, the theatre occasionally offers works in French or Italian.

 History

 It was founded in 1963 by the Austrian director Franz Schafranek and his American wife, Ruth Brinkmann, an actress and graduate of the Yale University School of Drama.
 Originally intended as a summer theatre for English-speaking tourists, it won immediate acceptance by the Viennese public and extended its initial season to offer a year-round programme.
 After opening in a 99-seat playhouse in the Erzherzog Karl Palace in central Vienna, the theatre moved several times over the next ten years to accommodate its growing audience.
 During this time, most of the productions were directed by Franz Schafranek while Ruth Brinkmann demonstrated her acting talent and versatility in numerous roles.
 By 1974 the theatre had gained the support of the City of Vienna in finding its permanent home in the Josefsgasse.